psahindrakar/hapi-typescript-todo/README.txt

 Using sqlite as database
 npm install --save sqlite3

 Received validation errors on Hapi-sequelize with latest version 3.0.x.
 Changed it to 2.2.4 in package.json and npm install.
 Now it works.

+npm install gulp-lab --save-dev